blowdart/AspNetAuthorizationWorkshop/README.md

 Code based policies consist of a requirement, implementing `IAuthorizationRequirement` and a handler for the requirement, implementing `AuthorizationHandler<T>` where T is the requirement.

-* Add a date of birth claim to the user principal in the `Unauthorized` action in the `Account` controller.
+* Add a date of birth claim to the user principal in the `Login` action in the `Account` controller.

 ```c#
 claims.Add(new Claim(ClaimTypes.DateOfBirth, "1970-06-08", ClaimValueTypes.Date));